 Elizabeth offers workshops for treatment professionals, educators, and students teaching Body Positive’s research-based prevention model to promote a positive body image and excellent self-care.
 During her workshops participants are immersed in a process of self-exploration through creative activities that teach the five Competencies of the Be Body Positive Model.
 Participants examine societal and familial messages about health and weight; how to become the expert of their own bodies and improve physical health through intuitive eating and exercise; why cultivating compassion for oneself and others leads to improved self-care; the power of declaring authentic beauty; and the importance of developing a supportive Be Body Positive community.
 Elizabeth can discuss the application of this model both for treatment as well for use in prevention programs.
 Workshop lengths can vary from a few hours to a daylong, according to the needs of the organization.

-Training for students and staff wishing to bring The Body Positive model to their school is available through The Body Positive’s summer Summit training.
-This is an intensive three day conference that trains school teams to implement prevention programs and teach The Be Body Positive curriculum.
+Training for students and staff wishing to bring The Body Positive model to their school is available through The Body Positive’s Two Day Intensive.
+This is an intensive three-day conference that trains school teams to implement prevention programs and teach The Be Body Positive curriculum.
 See the Body Positive website to learn more about this training.

 Elizabeth’s Online Course for Professionals